Other Names: Bird's Foot, Foenugreek, Goat's Horn, Featherfew, Featherfoil, Midsummer Daisy

 The English herbalist Nicholas Culpeper (1787) wrote that feverfew "is very effectual for all pains in the head coming of a cold cause, the herb being bruised and applied to the crown of the head."

-For more than 2,000 years, feverfew was a folk medicine taken internally.
+Folk medicine uses: For more than 2,000 years, feverfew was a folk medicine taken internally.
+Feverfew was used for cramps, as a tonic, a stimulant, a digestive agent and a blood purifier.

 Feverfew as an Herb for Medicinal Uses